Hypfer/Valetudo/docs/_pages/installation/roborock-ota.md

  * Firewall active? - Disable your personal firewall.
  * Using a VM to flash the image? - Try to flash the image from your Host
  * Your PC does not know how to route, is more than one network interfaces active?
 Maybe disable LAN?
- * Did you make an update of the robot firmware via the Xiaomi App?
-Then go back to original using factory reset: while holding the plug button shortly press the reset button.
+ * Are you sure that you're running an OTA-rootable firmware?
+If not, try doing a full factory reset
  * Distance between WiFi devices is to big.
 Try putting the robo near your PC.
  * Battery is lower than 20%.
 Please Charge.
 Place the Vacuum in the dock.